 The role Planned Parenthood plays in our society goes beyond the services that a family doctor, hospital, or even community health centers can provide in some regions.
 Below we take a look at what Planned Parenthood really does and how ObamaCare (the Affordable Care Act) affects things.

 UPDATE FOR 2017: Planned Parenthood is at risk of being defunded in 2017.
-Speaker Paul Ryan (R-Wis.) said that defunding Planned Parenthood will be included as part of a bill to repeal ObamaCare.
+Speaker Paul Ryan (R-Wis.) had said that defunding Planned Parenthood will be included as part of a bill to repeal ObamaCare (and this was the case with the Republican repeal and replace plan (the American Health Care Act).
 Find out how you can help protect Planned Parenthood, and/or find out how you can help protect ObamaCare.